intel/sawr/sawr_master/LAUNCH.md

 so to use it remotely you will have to either set up remote ROS access (which will be insecure unless you also set up a VPN like OpenVPN) or set up a VNC server on your robot
-(less efficient, but can be tunnelled over ssh).
+(less efficient, but VNC can be tunnelled over ssh).

 ## Launching Automatically at Boot
 The simplest way to launch the system automatically at boot is to enable automatic login and then configure it as a [Startup Application](https://help.ubuntu.com/16.04/ubuntu-help/startup-applications.html).
 Note that you may have to run it inside a terminal window to get this to work.